HOW TO TELL IF YOUR PEARLS ARE REAL

-If you're still not sure if your pearls are real or not, take a look at their price tag.
+If you're still unsure if you have authentic pearls, take a look at their price tag.
 Genuine pearls will usually be more expensive than imitation pearls.
-So, if you find a great deal on a cheap strand of bonafide pearls, chances are they're not real.
+So, if you find a great deal on a cheap strand of real pearls, chances are they're not real.

 13. EXAMINE THE STRING

 15. USE A MICROSCOPE TO SPOT IMITATION PEARLS

 The easiest way to tell if a pearl is real is to inspect it using a microscope, which allows you to inspect its surface under 10x magnification.
 Under a microscope, a real pearl appears scaly, while fake pearls frequently have a grainy texture.

 Using nail polish remover is one way to test if your pearls are real.
 First, apply a small amount of nail polish remover to a cotton ball and then lightly rub the cotton ball against the pearl.
 Imitation pearls will lose total luster within one minute of doing this.